fabseven/nix-wsl/README.md

 `nix flake update` to pull the latest version of the Nixpkgs repository and then apply the changes.

-Make sure to look at all the `FIXME` notices in the various files which are intended to direct you to places where you may want to make configuration tweaks.

-If you found this starter template useful, please consider [sponsoring](https://github.com/sponsors/LGUG2Z) and [subscribing to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1).
+Original owner: If you found this starter template useful, please consider [sponsoring](https://github.com/sponsors/LGUG2Z) and [subscribing to my YouTube channel](https://www.youtube.com/channel/UCeai3-do-9O4MNy9_xjO6mg?sub_confirmation=1).